Weather events led to more significant power outages in Pennsylvania: report

 Nobody complains about electricity until the lights go out.

-For many Pennsylvanians, that happened a record number of times last year according the Pennsylvania Public Utility Commission's (PUC's) 2021 Electric Service Reliability report.
+For many Pennsylvanians, that happened a record number of times last year, according the Pennsylvania Public Utility Commission's 2021 Electric Service Reliability Report.

-During 2021, there were 63 reportable outages in Pennsylvania last year, the most since the PUC started producing the Reliability Report in 1993.
-The previous high was in 2019 with 52.
-There were only 47 reportable outages in 2020.
+During 2021, there were 63 reportable outages in Pennsylvania, the most since the PUC started producing the Reliability Report in 1993.
+The previous high, 52, was in 2019.
+There were 47 reportable outages in 2020.

-"A reportable outage event is an event that impacts 5% of a utility's customers or 2,500 customers, whichever number is lower, for 6 or more consecutive hours," PUC spokesperson Nils Hagen-Fredriksen said.
+"A reportable outage event is an event that impacts 5% of a utility's customers or 2,500 customers, whichever number is lower, for six or more consecutive hours," PUC spokesperson Nils Hagen-Frederiksen said.

 More:Scott Perry, in the center of a Jan.
 6 storm, insists he's a simple man